 Consumption is no longer relegated or understood as a set of practices, but encapsulates a broader perspective.
 With the rise of a neoliberal capitalist system, consumers are presented with an excess of marketized choice- choice of products, choice of identity, choice of lifestyle, partners, and jobs.
 This means that as consumers become increasingly savvy, the practice of marketing- be it advertising, social media, networking, or public relations- must follow suit.

-Alexandra recently joined ICN Business School as an Assistant Professor in Marketing.
+Up until September 2022, Alexandra worked at ICN Business School as an Assistant Professor in Marketing.
 In addition to her previous work experience as a marketing research assistant, teacher, and adjunct professor at The University of Edinburgh Business School and The Walton College of Business at the University of Arkansas, she worked in Corporate Communications at the Allianz Headquarters in Munich, Germany.
 She also ran a successful copy-editing business over five-years as a doctoral student, where she regularly employed a team of five free-lance editors to edit academic manuscripts, industry and trade publications, website content, and personal communications.

 Prior to her doctoral studies, Alexandra received an MSc. in International Business and Emerging Markets from the University of Edinburgh and a BSc. in Business Administration with a focus in Marketing from the Eller College of Management at the University of Arizona.